-Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration of potential dilutive securities.
-Diluted net loss per share is computed by dividing the net loss by the sum of the weighted average number of common shares plus the potential dilutive effects of potential dilutive securities outstanding during the period.
+Basic net loss per share is calculated by dividing the net loss by the weighted-average weighted average number of common shares and pre-funded warrants outstanding for the period, without consideration of potential dilutive securities.
+Pre-funded warrants are considered outstanding for the purposes of computing basic and diluted net loss per share because shares may be issued for little or no additional consideration and are fully vested and exercisable after the original issuance date of the pre-funded warrants.
+Diluted net loss per share is computed by dividing the net loss by the sum of the weighted average number of common shares and pre-funded warrants plus the potential dilutive effects of potential dilutive securities outstanding during the period.
 Potential dilutive securities are excluded from diluted earnings or loss per share if the effect of such inclusion is antidilutive.
-The Company's potentially dilutive securities, which include unvested common stock, outstanding stock options and restricted stock units under the Company's equity incentive plans, have been excluded from the computation of diluted net loss per share as they would be anti-dilutive to the net loss per share.
+The Company's potentially dilutive securities, which include unvested common stock, outstanding stock options and restricted stock units under the Company's equity incentive plans, have been excluded from the computation of diluted net loss per share as they would be anti-dilutive antidilutive to the net loss per share.
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.